top of page

 State Senator 2017-present

-Senator Wilson has been consistently supportive of UA over the last 3 years.
+Senator Wilson has been supportive of UA over the prior years.

 During the 2022 session, Senator Wilson voted with all 20 senators for SB32 which would expand the Middle College program.
 SB32 did not pass in the House.
 He voted with all 20 senators for SB36 which would specify reporting requirements for the Board of Regents.
 SB36 did not pass the House.